 Pay homage to the gods in the ancient Govind Dev Ji Temple, Khole Ke Hanuman Ji temple, Moti Dungri Ganesh Temple, and Birla Mandir.

 Walk down the streets of the popular Old Delhi to savor the best street foods in Chandni Chowk and Karol Bagh.
-Enjoy a thrilling nightlife at Hauz Khas Village.
+Enjoy the thrilling nightlife at the Hauz Khas Village.
 Contrary to its name, the place is nothing but a huge colony of Bars, Pubs, Clubs, and lounges.
-Shop the latest trends at rock-bottom prices from Sarojini Nagar, Janpath, Lajpat Nagar and Karol Bagh.
-Or visit Akshardham in New Delhi.
+Shop the latest trends at rock-bottom prices from Sarojini Nagar, Janpath, Lajpat Nagar, and Karol Bagh.
+Alternatively, visit Akshardham in New Delhi.

-The above-mentioned best Asian countries to visit are not even a fraction of the vast Asia.
-One life is simply not enough to visit every amazing destination and experience every amazing thing in Asia.
-But now you know which places and experiences are on your high-priority list for your trip to Asia.
-Happy Tripping!
+The best Asian countries to visit as mentioned above are not even a fraction of Asia.
+One life is simply not time enough to visit every amazing destination and experience the incredible things Asia has to offer.
+But, now at least you know which places and experiences should be high on your priority list for your trip to Asia.
+Happy Trails!